Mythbusters123/blog.themyth.dev/content/future_workstation.md

 computer, which wouldn't be the end of the world as some things can be done on both without a hitch, and having two (or three!) different operating systems never hurt anyone.

+*This was edited on January 8th, 2023 to reflect price changes and updated hardware choices that have been made*